 The album is beautiful and we are thankful.

-Dee Dee & Steve” – hand written note
+Dee Dee & Steve – handwritten note

 “Michael and Joannie were awesome.
 I’m not particularly comfortable around cameras, and a big event like this can be pretty stressful.
 Our photographers made me feel right at home, and our pictures came out great.
 Thanks again!”

-Max (and Laura) on WeddingWire
+Max and Laura – review on WeddingWire

 Amazing!
 They make your day so special and have great ideas for photography!
 They capture all the special moments and we wouldn’t recommend anyone else!

 “You could not possibly be in better hands.
-They took pictures at my sister in laws wedding and it was spectacular.
+They took pictures of my sister in laws wedding and it was spectacular.
 I don’t have enough hours in the day to tell you how much everyone loved the photos and how lovely they are to work with.

-We enjoyed them so much that we go back and see them for easter pictures and now we are doing a family picture with them in a couple of weeks…check out their blog on their website when you have time to just sit and enjoy all their beautiful creations.”
+We enjoyed them so much that we go back and see them for Easter pictures and now we are doing a family picture with them in a couple of weeks…check out their blog on their website when you have time to just sit and enjoy all their beautiful creations.”